-The Council showed a combined governmental fund balance of \$59,008 (as shown on the Fund Financial Statement's Balance Sheet) at the end of this year, which is an increase of \$21,168 from the prior year.
-The General Fund increased by \$28,828 this year, and the combined fund balances of the Special Revenue Funds decreased by \$3,445
+The Council showed a combined governmental fund balance of \$35,037 (as shown on the Fund Financial Statement's Balance Sheet) at the end of this year, which is a decrease of \$23,971 from the prior year.
+The General Fund decreased by \$25,315 this year, and the combined fund balances of the Special Revenue Funds increased by \$1,344.

-Also note that this year the Council has implemented the provisions of Governmental Accounting Standards Board Statement 54, Fund Balance Reporting and Governmental Fund Type Definitions.
-This statement will cause the components of the Fund Balance to be presented differently when compared to prior years.
+The Council has implemented the provisions of Governmental Accounting Standards Board Statement 54, Fund Balance Reporting and Governmental Fund Type Definitions.